kaitlynntnguyen/deep-learning-challenge/README.md

 Optimize the Model

 Repeat the preprocessing steps in a new Jupyter notebook (4 points) Create a new neural network model, implementing at least 3 model optimization methods.
-I added additional neurons and layers and changed activation functions, which improved the accuracy.
+I binned by name instead of application type, added additional neurons and layers and changed activation functions, which improved the accuracy by 7.8%.